Larry Kudlow says Trump has "approved" a "revised" stimulus package

 The House last week passed a $2.4 trillion relief bill that would restore a popular benefit providing an additional $600 per week on top of unemployment benefits, deliver another round of direct payments and provide funding for schools and state and local jurisdiction.
 The legislation was a slimmed-down version of a $3.4 trillion bill the House initially passed in May.

-But Senate Majority Leader Mitch McConnell has indicated the Senate would be unwilling to consider any legislation that cost more than $2 trillion, deriding the House bill's price tag as "outlandish" and "too high."
+But McConnell has indicated the Senate would be unwilling to consider any legislation that cost more than $2 trillion, deriding the House bill's price tag as "outlandish" and "too high."

-McConnell said Friday he believed "the situation is kind of murky," and expressed doubt a bill could be passed before the election.

 Mr. Trump remains at the White House, where he is recovering from COVID-19 but might soon begin campaigning once again.